Hallux Limitus / Rigidus Treatment at Foot Foundation

 Swelling, tenderness, or bony enlargement around the joint

-Difficulty with activities requiring toe bend such as running, squatting, or climbing stairs
+Difficulty with activities requiring toe bend (running, squatting, climbing stairs)

-Hard bump on top of the joint, known as a dorsal osteophyte
+Hard bump on top of the joint (dorsal osteophyte)

-Secondary pain under the ball of the foot, also called transfer metatarsalgia
+Secondary pain under the ball of the foot (transfer metatarsalgia)

-In severe cases: near-total loss of motion, known as hallux rigidus
+In severe cases: near-total loss of motion (hallux rigidus)

 Diagnosis